Staff & Leadership

 Associate Pastor

-Blake and his wife Kelsey are elated to be back in Maryland.
-They enjoy supporting the local economy through farmer markets, public golf courses, and dining at family-owned restaurants.
+Currently residing in Derwood, Blake and his wife Kelsey enjoy cheering on the Raven’s and O’s and also supporting the local economy through farmer’s markets, public golf courses, and family-owned food spots.

 Profile image of Terrie May